-In 1975, at a Greek restaurant in the provincial English countryside, Bob Pridden, the longtime soundman for The Who, held a loaded pistol to the head of Lynyrd Skynyrd frontman Ronnie Van Zant, who appeared to be heroically chugging a bottle of whiskey.
-Pridden, whose cigarette dangled from his bottom lip, wore a grin that betrayed the gravity of the situation.
+In 1975, at a Greek restaurant in the provincial English countryside, Bob Pridden held a loaded pistol to the head of Lynyrd Skynyrd frontman Ronnie Van Zant, who appeared to be heroically chugging a bottle of whiskey.
+Pridden, the longtime soundman for The Who, wore a grin that betrayed the gravity of the situation, as a cigarette dangled from his bottom lip.
 There was no animosity between the two bands – they were just partying with a reckless lust for sensation.

 Photographer Kate Simon, who was traveling with Skynyrd on the iconic Southern rock band’s U.K. tour, had snapped the photo of the scene.
 She was, as she always seemed to be, in the perfect place at an amazing moment – a theme that would repeat an incredible amount of times throughout her four-decade career.

 “That picture is the essence of sex, drugs, and rock ’n’ roll,” she said during a phone interview from Manhattan, where she lives and works.

 “Lynyrd Skynyrd, UK, 1975” is one of 136 other photos that will hang at Fort Works Art from May 10 to August 31.

 For Simon, perhaps best known for her iconic photos of Bob Marley before and during his meteoric rise to international stardom, Kate Simon: Chaos and Cosmos is the most comprehensive show of her work to date, featuring images from 1973 to as recent as 2011.